Daphish/Daphish/README.md

 ###

 <h3 align="center">Hi!
 I'm Daphish, and I'm a computer science student that enjoys design and web development.
-I'm interested in continuing to learn more about these areas as well as AI.<br><br>I'm interested in game jams too! ^^</h3>
+I'm interested in continuing to learn more about these areas as well as AI.<br><br>I'm kinda new to game jams too! ^^</h3>

 - I'm looking to collaborate on **Web development projects**